Library Services During COVID-19

-- Face coverings are required in the library and physical distancing guidelines are in effect.
+- Face masks are required in the library and physical distancing guidelines are in effect.

 - Find more details about library hours.

-- Study space (tables, carrels, public computers) is available on a first-come first-serve basis, except for grad students who can book an assignable closed study.
+- Study space (tables, carrels, public computers) is available on a first-come first-serve basis.

 Bookable study space

-- Graduate students can book one of 15 closed study offices for a 3.5-hour period each day.
+- Graduate students can book one of 15 closed study offices.

 Things to keep in mind:

 - Supplies are provided for you to clean your spaces before and after use.

 - Seating configurations are fixed (please do not move the furniture).